Garlic & Herb Vegan Dinner Rolls (Plush & Fluffy!)

 Are dinner rolls vegan?

 Dinner rolls are not typically vegan, as they usually contain butter and milk, both of which contain dairy.
 However, these vegan dinner rolls are so flavorful, rich, soft, and tender, you’d honestly never know they’re vegan.
-Even I was in disbelief when I tried them for the first time!

-Garlic and herb dinner roll ingredients
+Garlic dinner roll ingredients

 Here’s all that you need to make these amazing and secretly vegan easy dinner rolls, with some substitutions as needed: